 The Grand River Area Family YMCA provides a year-round aquatics program, both instructional and recreational for all ages, abilities, levels and interests.
 Our aquatics program lays a foundation of water skills and safety guidelines so participants can enjoy a lifetime of safe, healthy, aquatic activities.
-For any Aquatics questions, please contact Susan Davis at (660) 646-6677.
+For any Aquatics questions, please call the Y at (660) 646-6677.

 Safety first!
 The pool is a great place to have fun and exercise but the most important thing at the Y is your family's safety.
 Helping you enjoy the water safely is our top priority.
 To assure that every child is comfortable and confident in the pool, all children under the age of 15 must wear a swimming bracelet at all times.
 Lifeguards will assign swimming bracelets according to the following guidelines.